arborchat/arborchat/technical-overview.md

 If this principle is obeyed, multiple programs can concurrently access the grove and can trust that insertions into the grove are valid.

-The existing implementation of the logic for managing a grove can be found in Go [here](https://git.sr.ht/~whereswaldon/forest-go/tree/master/grove).
+An existing implementation of the logic for managing a grove can be found in [~whereswaldon/forest-go](https://git.sr.ht/~whereswaldon/forest-go/tree/master/grove).

 ## Sprout: Simple Protocol Relaying Our Under-rated Trees